titan-data/zfs-builder/README.md

 The following distro-specific source mechanisms have been implemented:

-  * Linuxkit - Pulls source from `github.com/linuxkit/linux/archive/*`
+  * Linuxkit - Pulls source from the `linuxkit/kernel` docker image
   * Ubuntu - Pull kernel headers, modules, and source via `apt`j

 In the event that the distro-specific mechanism cannot be determined, it will